Speeding up Inference

 embeddings = model.encode(sentences)

 If the model path or repository already contains a model in ONNX format, Sentence Transformers will automatically use it.
-Otherwise, it will convert the model to ONNX the format.
+Otherwise, it will convert the model to the ONNX format.

 All keyword arguments passed via model_kwargs will be passed on to ORTModel.from_pretrained.
 Some notable arguments include: